TBD54566975/docs-sitemap/Web5/Learn/decentralized-identifiers.md

 A [did:key](https://w3c-ccg.github.io/did-method-key/) is free and fast to spin up.
 Since it can be created, but not updated or deleted, it is useful for single, ephemeral interactions.

 #### did:web
 [did:web](https://w3c-ccg.github.io/did-method-web/) is somewhat centralized because you need a website to have one.
 You host your DID Document at a specified location in your website.
+Here's an example of [TBD's did:web](https://www.tbd.website/.well-known/did.json).

 It supports the ability to create, read, update, and deactivate a DID.